SebboGit/TechStocks/README.md

-# Stocks Analysis with Effective Frontier Optimization
+# Stocks Analysis with Efficient Frontier Optimization
 > Visualized with Matplotlib, data from Yahoo Finance

 ### Setup